Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Conclusion

 \section{Conclusion}

-In this study, we have developed a theoretical framework based on an effective potential derived from SCC-DFTB calculations to investigate the molecular-scale self-assembly of $\alpha$-polyalanine ($\alpha$PA).
+In this study, we have developed a theoretical framework based on an effective potential derived from SCC-DFTB calculations to investigate the self-assembly of $\alpha$-polyalanine ($\alpha$PA) at the molecular scale.
 We analyzed the generated interaction potentials and identified the specific intermolecular interactions that stabilize particular helix arrangements in isolated dimers.
 Our systematic investigation revealed that relative handedness and axial orientation of adjacent helices are the primary determinants of inter-helical packing.
 We quantitatively demonstrated that opposite-handed helices in anti-parallel (OA) and parallel (OP) alignments exhibit significantly stronger binding energies and closer equilibrium distances than their equal-handed counterparts (EP, EA).
-This fundamental energetic preference, rooted in superior interdigitation and the formation of additional inter-helical hydrogen bonds, provides a direct atomistic rationale for Wallach's rule, explaining the denser packing observed in racemic mixtures.
+This fundamental energetic preference, rooted in superior interdigitation, provides a direct atomistic rationale for Wallach's rule, explaining the denser packing observed in racemic mixtures.

 By employing the generated effective potentials in heuristic optimization using simulated annealing, we successfully predicted self-assembled monolayer structures that replicate key structural motifs observed in experimental STM measurements.
 For enantiopure systems (L$\uparrow$), the dominance of EP interactions naturally leads to frustration-free, hexagonally close-packed (hcp) lattices where every neighbor pair adopts the optimal configuration.
 In contrast, racemic mixtures are driven by the superior stability of opposite-handed interactions, particularly in anti-parallel alignment, which induces structural frustration within the hexagonal lattice.
 This drives the formation of stripe-like phases with alternating chirality and rectangular structures, in excellent agreement with STM observations.